deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18451/index.md

 > </details>

-> Table 2 presents a performance comparison of various reward models on the RewardBench benchmark, highlighting the superior performance of the Skywork-Reward models trained on the curated 80K dataset.
+> Table 2 presents a performance comparison of various reward models on RewardBench, highlighting the superior performance of the Skywork-Reward models trained on a smaller, curated dataset.

 </details>